zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 4. Click on Actions >> Edit.
      ![](images/emmonlab5step4.png " ")

-5. Steps 1 through 4 show the SQL and the metric columns of the metric extension that has been already defined for you.Click on Next until you reach “step 5 of 6”.
+5. Steps 1 through 4 show the SQL and the metric columns of the metric extension that has been already defined for you.
+Click on Next until you reach “step 5 of 6”.
      ![](images/emmonlab5step5.png " ")

 6. Click Add to select targets to test the Metric Extension.